 Your wrists allow you to have full movement of your hands.
 Within your wrist, you have ligaments that help provide stability in movement.

-If you injure these ligaments, you may lose normal mobility and may also experience pain and swelling.
+If you suffer a wrist injury these ligaments, you may lose normal mobility and may also experience pain and swelling.
 Healthy wrists and hands are vital to an active lifestyle.

 Carpal Tunnel Syndrome